High-Fidelity Mural Restoration via a Unified Hybrid Mask-Aware Transformer: The Proposed Approach

 After the MADF encoder, the extracted feature map is flattened into a sequence of $N$ tokens, $X \in \mathbb{R}^{N \times C}$.
 We also derive a binary token-validity indicator $v \in \{0,1\}^N$ from the propagated mask, where $v_j=1$ signifies that token $j$ contains valid observed content.

 To hallucinate large missing structures, these tokens are processed through the Transformer bottleneck of HMAT.
 Within each local window~\cite{liu2021swin}, standard self-attention computes similarities $s_{ij} = (q_i \cdot k_j) / \sqrt{d}$, where $q_i$ and $k_j$ represent the query and key vectors, and $d$ is their channel dimension.
-However, to prevent invalid tokens (those falling entirely inside a peeling hole) from acting as sources of corrupted information, we enforce a strict validity constraint by applying a mask bias:
+However, to prevent invalid tokens (those falling entirely inside a peeling hole) from acting as sources of corrupted information, we apply a validity-aware mask bias:

 The attention weights are then computed as $\alpha_{ij} = \text{softmax}_j(s'_{ij})$.
-Since the softmax operation normalizes the weights, each updated token is guaranteed to be a weighted average formed exclusively from valid source tokens.
+This masking makes each updated token a weighted average formed from valid source tokens.
 Missing tokens are updated by borrowing context from observed, authentic mural regions, enabling long-range semantic reconstruction without being corrupted by the artificial zeros inside the damaged areas.
 As tokens are updated, the validity mask undergoes morphological dilation in token space ($v_i^{(l+1)} = \max_{j} v_j^{(l)}$), gradually expanding the known context deeper into the unknown blocks.